rahulOCR/WSN/readme.md

-# Wireless Sensor Library For ESP8266
+# Wireless Sensor Network Library For ESP8266

 Basic Networking library for ESP32 and ESP8266 using TCP socket